Many times, you want to manage a group of businesses as a group. Some examples of this include:

 You can create a group without any entities and add them later, or create the entities first and then add them to the group.

-Entity groups have an email inbox that is independant of the entities in the group.
+Entity groups have an email inbox that is independent of the entities in the group.

 Invoices that are sent to this inbox get created in the UNASSIGNED